teodor-daniel/IntroductionToRobotics/Readme.md

 Hey there, in my third year at the Faculty of Mathematics and Computer Science, University of Bucharest, I've been diving deep into the world of Robotics 🚀.
 Our coursework involves hands-on laboratory and assignments with intricate specifications.
 We get to work with real-world challenges, which is not only educational but also genuinely interesting.

 ## Table of Contents
 - 📝 Homework 1: This assignment focuses on controlling each channel (Red, Green, and Blue) of an RGB LED using individual potentiometers.
+(This is still a work in progress.
+I might provide an anchor to the existing content instead of linking to the directory.)
    📂 - [File location](https://github.com/teodor-daniel1234/IntroductionToRobotics/blob/main/Homework/HomeworkOne)

 ## 💡 Homework 1